Who is concerned

 - Step 1: before entering the country:

-- submit an application for atemporary authorisation to stay to the Directorate of Immigration of the Ministry of Foreign and European Affairs;
+- submit an application for atemporary authorisation to stay to the of the Ministry of Foreign and European Affairs;

 - be in possession of a valid passport;